-Fully double flowers.
-Aquilegia 'Nora Barlow' is a pretty mix of pink, cream and green petals.
-Unlike most Aquilegias, the blooms of Aquilegia 'Nora Barlow' tend to face outward, better showing off their beauty.
-This plant was named aft the granddaughter of Charles Darwin and has been propagated since the 17th century.
+A pretty mix of pink, cream and green petals.
+This impressive plant has stood the test of time.
+Named aft the granddaughter of Charles Darwin, it has been propagated since the 17th century.

 Spring to Summer